 It’s not enough to do any refits on my boat, just enough to live very simply, and that’s fine with me.

-I’m very thankful that along the way, all of our berths have been free and if I’ve needed help to fix something, there’s been a local mechanic willing to assist, so I’ve just paid for parts and food.
+I’m very thankful that along the way, during Voyage for VOYCE, all of our berths have been free and if I’ve needed help to fix something, there’s been a local mechanic willing to assist, so I’ve just paid for parts and food.

 The big lesson I’ve learned the last few years is that we need so much less than we think we do.